geospace-code/GPStk-examples-python/README.rst

 =====================
 gpstk-examples-python
 =====================
-Examples of using GPStk 2.5 from Python.
+Examples of using GPStk 2.7 from Python.
+Since the examples were `originally written for GPSTk 2.2 <http://www.gpstk.org/pythondoc/examples.html>`_, some of the examples don't work anymore.

 Install of GPStk in Python
 ==========================

 GPStk requires Python 2.7.
+This install procedure was written for GPSTk 2.7.

 1) Download gpstk source::